ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* explain what data sources and analysis were undertaken in discovery.
+* Explain what data sources and analysis were undertaken in discovery.
-* explain how the shape of the service has influenced the choice of metrics, data points and data sources.
+* Explain how the shape of the service has influenced the choice of metrics, data points and data sources.
-* explain who in the team is responsible for identifying actionable data insights during alpha, including assisted digital support.
+* Explain who in the team is responsible for identifying actionable data insights during alpha, including assisted digital support.
-* talk clearly about evidence from qualitative and quantitative data, what they learned from these sources and what changes to user needs/improvements they identified.
+* Talk clearly about evidence from qualitative and quantitative data, what they learned from these sources and what changes to user needs/improvements they identified.
-* talk through how these were prioritised and what features were changed or implemented.
+* Talk through how these were prioritised and what features were changed or implemented.

 ## Point 16: Identify performance indicators for the service, including the 4 mandatory key performance indicators (KPIs) defined in the manual.
 Establish a benchmark for each metric and make a plan to enable improvements.